Lost and Found Resources

 Many pets are microchipped with the owner’s contact information to help your found pet get home!
 Visit any vet office, Petco, or Petsmart (with a Banfield office) to get your found pet scanned for free.
 You can also have this service done at your local shelter.

-Check or notify your local shelters!
+Notify your local shelters!

 If you found a pet and cannot hold onto it, DO NOT GIVE IT AWAY!
-It is illegal to rehome lost pets without a proper stray hold.
+It is illegal to rehome lost pets without a proper stray hold period.
 If you cannot hold the pet, the best course of action is to contact the municipal shelter the animal was found in for further instruction.

 Found kittens?
 Leave them where they are!